Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS operation and figures of merit for Autler-Townes and ac Stark regimes

 Upon introducing phonon coupling, however, the device operation becomes highly asymmetric with respect to the detuning (and thus the sign of the dominant peak frequency shift $\Delta_{\rm ac}$).
-In all cases, the figures-of-merit for the SPS are better for positive (red) frequency shifts $\Delta_{\rm ac}$ in the ac Stark regime.
+In all cases, the figures of merit for the SPS are better for positive (red) frequency shifts $\Delta_{\rm ac}$ in the ac Stark regime.
 This is because at low temperatures, there are few phonons present in the phonon bath (i.e., in the sense of a thermal distribution of bosons); for negative detunings, the laser frequency is larger than the transition frequency between the $X$ exciton and biexciton states, and a resonant process can occur where the difference in energy between the laser and transition can be absorbed by the creation of a real phonon in the bath with this energy, leading to phonon-assisted absorption.
 The corresponding process, where for positive detunings the energy difference is made up for by annihilation of a phonon with energy near equal to the energy gap (Fig.~\ref{fig:schematic}(d)), is more strongly suppressed due to the small number of phonons present in the equilibrium bath with this energy range at $T = 4$ K. Thus, for positive detunings (red energy shifts), the population of the undesired higher energy biexciton state is less, and as such, the efficiency and timing jitter is reduced.

 In terms of the simplified model presented in Appendix~\ref{app:weak}, the process associated with phonon emission becomes more dominant as $\eta$ is increased, which leads to increased transitions from the $\ket{+}$ state to the $\ket{-}$ state; for positive $\delta$, $\ket{-}$ is more $\ket{X}$ like, whereas for negative detunings, it is more $\ket{B}$ like.
 For this reason we mostly focus on positive detunings and frequency shifts throughout this work.
-Conveniently, as we show later in Sec.~\ref{subsec:cwerror}, the usual case of positive biexciton binding energies also leads one to favor positive detunings and frequency shifts.
+As we show later in Appendix~\ref{app:cw}, the usual case of positive biexciton binding energies can also lead one to favor positive detunings and frequency shifts.

 Note we also see in Fig.~\ref{fig:R3}(c), that the non-dominant peak weight (emitted photon number) goes very rapidly to zero as the detuning is increased, indicating that the device is operating in the ac Stark regime.